armaseg/docker-airflow/README.md

 By default, docker-airflow runs Airflow with **SequentialExecutor** :

     docker run -d -p 8080:8080 puckel/docker-airflow webserver

+If you want to create a volume that maps the directory on your local machine where you willl hold DAG definitions, and the locations where Airflow reads them on the container:

+    docker run -d -p 8080:8080 -v /path/to/dags/on/your/local/machine/:/usr/local/airflow/dags puckel/docker-airflow webserver

 If you want to run another executor, use the other docker-compose.yml files provided in this repository.